HEALTH E21, Yoga Health & Safety, Principles & Practices for Older Adults

 This course offers an overview of the history, philosophy and techniques of the Chinese energy balancing health practice T’ai Chi Ch’uan.
 With a focus on enhancing healthy aging for older adults, the course offers strategies for improving balance and posture; increasing flexibility and endurance, reducing stress, and promoting relaxation and mindfulness.
 The course shows older adults how to avoid injury, conserve energy and use the body in an ergonomic manner.
 Students will create a personal health plan integrating T’ai Chi principles and techniques into their daily lives.

-Course Number: 9537 Time: 2 p.m. – 3:15 p.m.
-MFLocation: ONLINEInstructor: Akers P AFor intermediate/advanced level students.
-This class is not appropriate for beginners.
+Course Number: 9597 Time: 2 - 3:15 p.m.
+MFLocation: EC 1227 304Instructor: Akers P AThis section is for Intermediate/Advanced level students and is not appropriate for beginners.
+This section meets at the Emeritus Campus, 1227 Second St.

 HEALTH E24, Physical Fitness Principles & Practices for Older Adults